robomeister/console-acces-vpn/README.md

 ## Introduction
 Greetings!

 If you need access to firewalled OpenShift Consoles on IBM Cloud, you must first get access to the account jumpserver.
+To get access, you need to generate an RSA SSH keypair and send in your public key.
+On a Mac, use the `ssh-keygen` command line tool.
+On a PC, download puttygen to generate a key (make sure to send the OpenSSH key that displays at the top of the puttygen window).

 After that follow these instructions:

 ## Pre-req Work